Detmers History, Family Crest & Coats of Arms

 The surname Detmers was first found in Germany, where in ancient times the name Ditmar made important contributions to the advancement of feudal society.
 In later years the name branched into many different houses, some of whom played a significant role in the local social and political affairs of the late Middle Ages.

-Important Dates for the Detmers family
+Early History of the Detmers family

 This web page shows only a small excerpt of our Detmers research.
 Another 116 words (8 lines of text) covering the year 1814 is included under the topic Early Detmers History in all our PDF Extended History products and printed products wherever possible.